 Walmart Lawsuits: Under What Circumstances Can I Sue Walmart?

-- It caused the dangerous situation, or
+- It created the hazard.

-- Injury: You suffered appreciable harm.
+- Injury: You suffered significant harm.

 What Should I Do If I Am in an Accident at Walmart?